 Why Do Babies Hit Themselves?
-Learn Why, What to Do & When To Worry
+Learn Why, When To Worry, and What to Do

 Why do babies hit themselves?
 My 6-month-old baby girl hits herself… Started hitting chest and now she hits her mouth and head.
 I need to know why they do this?
 Should I worry that something is wrong?

 It does look pretty strange and sometimes even scary when babies start hitting themselves.
 But it is a very common behavior, just like biting or banging their heads against the floor.
 I have seen studies indicating that at least some 20% of all babies do this during some period.

 There are many reasons for this behavior: